LukachoLombardi/feliz_jueves/README.md

 # Feliz Jueves!
 ### available on Windows and Linux 64bit respectively!

-Feliz Jueves a discord user-bot that allows you to set different discord status messages for each day of the week.
+Feliz Jueves is a discord user-bot that allows you to set different discord status messages for each day of the week.
 It includes a webUI for configuration and a background service for keeping your status up to date.

 On Windows just unpack the 7z-archive and start the FelizJueves executable.
 Use the tray icon to access settings.